DaisyMolving/DaisyMolving.github.io/_posts/2018-07-30-design-fundamentals-colour.markdown

 </p>
 <p style="color: #424242; font-size: 14px;">Above, left: green blindness.
 Above, right: blue blindness.</p>

 Colour blindness is caused by deficiencies in the retinal cones that perceive colour.
 For instance, if someone has deficiencies in their red cones they can be described as having red-weak or red-blind sight.
 This will cause a difficulty in differentiating between red and green shades.
 Think back to the example of using a green button to symbolise going forward and submitting a form, and a red button to symbolise going back or cancelling an action.
 To someone who is red-weak or red-blind, these buttons will look very similar, if not the same.
-In this case using something as well as colour to convey meaning, such as marking buttons with stand out text like "Submit" or "Cancel" is imperative.
+In this case using something alongside colour to convey meaning, such as marking buttons with stand out text like "Submit" or "Cancel" is imperative.
 Even in people whose sight is considered normal, there are differences between them in how they differentiate between colours.
-An interesting measuring stick is this [Munsell hue test][munsell_hue_test], which determines how good minute colour difference perception is and which colour wavelengths might be more difficult for your retinal cones to process.
+An interesting measuring stick is this [Munsell hue test][munsell_hue_test], which determines one's level of determining minute differences in hue, and which colour wavelengths might be more difficult for your retinal cones to process.

 Some people with colour blindness live with Monochromacy, which is vision with a complete lack of colour.
-People with Monochromatic vision see in values only, so for these users it is important to define relationships and difference using contrasting value.
+People with Monochromatic vision see in value only, so for these users it is important to define relationships and difference using contrasting value.
 For instance, to someone with normal colour perception two colours of contrasting hue but the same value will be distiguishable.
 However to someone with Monochromacy they will not.
 A useful tool to check contrast for colour value with accessibility considered is this [contrast checker][contrast_checker_site].

 <br>
 Colour and value are indispensible in UX design.
 Colour can be used with purpose to determine how your user will interact with your product.
 Overall it is important to consider the user's relationship with colour in order to design effectively.
 A sound knowledge of colour theory and well as the science behind how we perceive colour should guide the designer's hand to create products that can be useful and enjoyable to people from a multitude of cultures and a range of abilities.
 Ultimately however, empathy with their end user is the designer's most important tool.